Texas Knifemakers’ Guild Membership Procedures 2017 Membership Year

 – I will try to learn and teach at every opportunity, and will be an advocate for knifemaking in the state of Texas.

 Lone Star Knifemakers will submit three knives for inspection.
-Previously certified knifemakers need not re-inspect.
+Previously certified knifemakers need not re-inspect (including ABS JS or MS as well as Voting Members of the national Knifemakers Guild).
 Knives for inspection must be hand made, meaning at a minimum that the maker personally ground and polished the blade and installed the handle.
 The judging criteria and inspection procedure are available on the TKG website for download.
 Persons who apply for Lone Star Knifemaker but do not pass inspection will be accepted as General Members.
 The dues difference will not be refunded, and the maker must wait at least 6 months prior to re-inspection.
 Lone Star Knifemaker membership is available to Texas residents only.

 The General Membership category is open to anyone including knife collectors, knifemakers from other states, beginning knife makers, and those makers whose primary interest is assembling kit knives.
 All who do not wish to submit knives for inspection or who do not pass inspection may be members in this category.
 Out of state members may vote on issues put forward for a general vote of the membership, but are not eligible to vote on board of director positions, as these positions are dependent on residency within a TKG region.